China's exports surge on hot demand for PPE, remote working tech

-BEIJING (Reuters) - China’s exports rose at the fastest pace since February 2018 in November, helped by strong global demand and as the factory recovery in the world’s second-largest economy outpaced those of its major trading partners.
+BEIJING (Reuters) - China’s exports rose at the fastest pace in almost three years in November, as strong global demand for goods needed to ride out the pandemic landed the world’s second-largest economy a record trade surplus.

+A brisk factory recovery in China from coronavirus shutdowns earlier this year has far outpaced reopenings seen in major trading partners, many of which are still struggling with outbreaks.

-Exports in November rose 21.1% from a year earlier, customs data showed on Monday, soundly beating analysts’ expectations for a 12.0% increase and quickening from an 11.4% increase in October.
+Exports in November rose 21.1% from a year earlier, customs data showed on Monday, the fastest growth since February 2018.
+It also soundly beat analysts’ expectations for a 12.0% increase and quickened from an 11.4% increase in October.

+The strong exports come despite the yuan hovering near multi-year peaks against the dollar, which would be welcome news for policymakers concerned about the impact of a weakening greenback on China’s trade competitiveness.

 Imports rose 4.5% year-on-year in November, slower than October’s 4.7% growth, and underperforming expectations in a Reuters poll for a 6.1% increase, but still marking a third straight month of expansion.